 Four-minute walk to F, G, and R subway lines at 4th Ave. - 9th St. station

 Five-minute walk to R subway line at Union St. station

 45-minute drive to John F. Kennedy International Airport

 Rooms have sexy, sleek design and plenty of freebies

 Small bathrooms offer little in the way of privacy, with only a sliding frosted glass door dividing the toilet from the rest of the room.
-The large glass-enclosed tile showers are roomy and feature Grohe rainwater showerheads, and though the glass wall is open to the rest of the room, a small curtain can be drawn across it.
+The roomy glass-enclosed tile showers feature Grohe rainfall showerheads and wall-mounted hotel-brand bath products.
+The glass wall is open to the rest of the room, but there are privacy curtains.
+Bathrooms come with bathrobes, slippers, and hairdryers.